patternfly/patternfly-react/packages/react-core/src/components/Form/examples/Form.md

     super(props);
     this.state = {
       value: '',
-      invalidText: 'Age has to be a number',
+      invalidText: 'Must be a number',
       validated: 'default',
       helperText: 'Enter your age to continue'
     };